GoFundMe Giving Funds vs other DAF sponsors

 Woman filling out a form.

-GoFundMe Giving Funds are changing the way people give—making donor-advised funds (DAFs) more accessible, intuitive, and impactful for everyday donors.
-Whether you want to support nonprofits or plan your charitable giving more intentionally throughout the year, GoFundMe Giving Funds offer a modern way to give with purpose.
+GoFundMe Giving Funds are changing the way people give, making donor-advised funds (DAFs) more accessible, intuitive, and impactful for everyday donors.
+Whether you want to support a nonprofit, reduce your taxable income, or plan your charitable giving more intentionally, GoFundMe Giving Funds offers a modern way to give with purpose.

 DAF comparison table

-Here’s a helpful list of DAF sponsors side-by-side, so you can compare their features and see how GoFundMe Giving Funds stand out.
+Here’s a helpful look at some leading DAF sponsors side-by-side, so you can compare their features and see how GoFundMe Giving Funds stands out.

 FeatureGoFundMe Giving FundFidelity CharitableSchwab CharitableVanguard CharitableDaffy